 Fort Norfolk sits on the shores of the Elizabeth River.
 President George Washington authorized this historical landmark in 1794.
 Currently owned by the United States Army Corps of Engineers, the building was initially intended to protect Norfolk during the Battle of 1812.

 The buildings mostly date to 1810, including the barracks, dungeons, and offices.
 Admission is free and open for self-guided tours.
 On Sunday, the Norfolk Historical Society provides guided tours and historical films.
-While you are near the shipyards, stop by Vessel Craft Coffee for an outstanding cup of fair market brew.
+While near the shipyards, stop by Vessel Craft Coffee for an outstanding cup of fair market brew.

 What is the best thing to do with kids in Norfolk, Virginia?